balena-io/pinejs/docs/CustomServerCode.md

 Runs the given rule text against the vocabulary and returns a promise that resolves to any violators.

 ##### vocab
-The vocabulary to run the rule against
+The vocabulary to run the rule against.

 ##### rule
-This is a rule text, eg. Each pilot can fly at least 1 plane
+This is a rule text, eg. "Each pilot can fly at least 1 plane".

 #### getUserPermissions(userId)
-This returns a promise that resolves to the user permissions for the given userId
+This returns a promise that resolves to the user permissions for the given `userId`.

 #### getApiKeyPermissions(apiKey)
-This returns a promise that resolves to the api key permissions for the given apiKey
+This returns a promise that resolves to the api key permissions for the given `apiKey`.

 #### apiKeyMiddleware(req, res, next)
 This is a default `customApiKeyMiddleware`, which is useful to avoid having to create your own default one.

 #### customApiKeyMiddleware(paramName = 'apiKey')
 This is a function that will return a middleware that checks for a `paramName` using `req.params(paramName)` containing a valid api key and adds a `req.apiKey` entry `{ key, permissions }`.
 The middleware can also be called directly and will return a Promise that signifies completion.

 #### authorizationMiddleware(req, res, next)
 This is a default `customAuthorizationMiddleware`, which is useful to avoid having to create your own default one.

 #### customAuthorizationMiddleware(expectedScheme = 'Bearer')
 This is a function that will return a middleware that checks the `Authorization` header for a `scheme` that matches the `expectedScheme` and a token matching a valid api key and adds a `req.apiKey` entry `{ key, permissions }`.
 The middleware can also be called directly and will return a Promise that signifies completion.

 #### checkPermissions(req, permissionCheck, request)
-This checks that the currently logged in (or guest) user has the required permissions
+This checks that the currently logged in (or guest) user has the required permissions.

 #### checkPermissionsMiddleware(permissionCheck)
-This generates a middleware that will run the given permissionCheck
+This generates a middleware that will run the given `permissionCheck`.

 #### handleODataRequest
-This is a middleware that will handle an OData request for `GET`/`PUT`/`POST`/`PATCH`/`MERGE`/`DELETE`
+This is a middleware that will handle an OData request for `GET`/`PUT`/`POST`/`PATCH`/`MERGE`/`DELETE`.

 #### executeStandardModels(tx)
 This executes the built in models (dev, transaction, Auth) and returns a promise that resolves upon completion.